freinque/xray_report_gen/README.md

 The overall dataset contains 2900+ chest X-Ray images, a report for each set of images from an exam.
 For four predifined anatomical regions: lung, heart, mediastinal, and bone, annotations are provided on train and test slices.
 A validation set of around 300 patients has those annotations missing.

+Base data files:

+- `data/indiana_reports.csv`: Set of anonymized chest x-ray reports.
+- `data/indiana_projections.csv`: Set of metadata associated with chest x-ray images.
+- `data/annotation_quiz_all.json`: Set of 'curated' image annotations.
+Also defines what splits are going to be used (for training, validation and testing).

 ## Preprocessing

-Running the data preprocessing code:
+Running the data preprocessing script:

 ```bash
 docker run -it --rm -p 8080:8080 -v /home/freinque/pycharm_projects/xray_report_gen/data/:/xray_report_gen/data -v /home/ubuntu/xray_report_gen/data/huggingface/:/root/.cache/huggingface xray_app python3 data_prep.py